steechyyy/Interpolation/README.md

 # Interpolation
 This is where she makes a mod.

+for now, only linear interpolation. but splines would be cool as shit

 <img src="logo.png" width="150" alt="the mod's logo" />

 *Update logo.png to change your mod's icon (please)*